I read a sobering article a few weeks ago that stated gluttony, or excessive eating, is the most accepted sin in the Christian community.

 I learned recently that the root word of gluttony means “to gulp.”
 How fitting!

 When I used to overeat, I was less concerned about what I was eating and more about getting it down as fast as I could to get to the mental effects the food would bring me.

 Is that true of you?

 Once I looked at the picture, it became clear to me as to why gluttony became a habit for me.
-I believe this picture can be the key to overcoming every other negative habit that you might be struggling with.
+I believe this picture can be the key to overcoming every other negative habit with which you might be struggling.

 Take a moment to look at the picture below:

 The reason people fall victim to temptations is failure to make the cut between your thoughts and imagination when it comes to destructive thinking habits.

 Just having a thought about a temptation is not a sin.
 However, when you start indulging your imagination about that thought, involving your heart and emotions by picturing yourself engaged in that act, that’s when it gives birth to sin.